teeetsuya/HITS/README.md

   - to ACCOUNT page
   - to LOGOUT
   - to SEARCH
-  - to
-- page1 : TOP page
+- page1 : TOP
   - tytle : HITS! そのサンプル、状況どう？
-  - Login
+  - Login : input and submit
+    - email
+    - password
+  - signin : signin
+  - temporary login
+    - ?how to set it?
+- page5 : signin
+  - First Name :
+  - Last Name :
+  - 姓 :
+  - 名 :
   - email :
+  - Tel :
   - password :
+    - 8 or more alphabets + 1 or more upper case number + 1 or more lower case number
+  - password (confirmation) :
+    - chech integration
+  - confirm : submit
+- page6 : signin confirmation
+  - First Name :
+  - Last Name :
+  - 姓 :
+  - 名 :
-  - singin
+  - email :
-  - temporary login
+  - Tel :
-  - ?how to set it?
+  - password : ***
+    - show integrated number of * as input password
+  - confirm : submit
 - page2 : overview
   - No. of row
   - USER info :